jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-04-matchup/draft/chapter-03.md

 That's my actual ethical dilemma.
 But you can't write that in a college essay.

 My phone buzzes.
-Maya: *How's the essay going?*
+Maya: *how's the essay going?*

-**ME:** Terrible.
-I hate everything I've written.
+**ME:** terrible. i hate everything ive written

-**MAYA:** You literally had Mr. Peterson call your writing "remarkably insightful" last week
+**MAYA:** you literally had mr peterson call your writing "remarkably insightful" last week

-**ME:** That was for history class.
-This is different.
+**ME:** that was history class. this is different

-**MAYA:** It's all just writing.
-Stop overthinking it and submit the damn thing.
+**MAYA:** its all just writing. stop overthinking and submit the damn thing

 Easy for her to say.
 She already submitted all her applications two weeks ago—art schools that want portfolios and passion, not perfect essays about ethical dilemmas.